-First of all, for the Trump supporters out there….please do not try to defend him here.
+First of all, for the Trump supporters out there, do not try to defend him here.
 His words, many times over, were on video and audio.
-Do not judge other parents for their kids seeing it on TV, fact is we could barely get away from it.
+Do not judge other parents for letting their kids see it on TV.
+Fact is, we could barely get away from it.
 The only way for our kids to not have heard his horrible words would have been to get rid of all TV for over a year.
 They heard.
 They saw.
 They absorbed.

 And now he’s the President-elect of the United States.

 We spend so much time telling our kids not to bully.
 Not to name call.
 To work it out.
 To respect others despite our differences.

 And now a man who has done the complete opposite of that, live and on TV for 18 months, is going to be sworn in on January 20.

 Parents, we have a lot of explaining to do.
 It’s been a difficult 24 hours in this household, and I’m sure in many others.
 I am trying to do this very consciously and with a high level of awareness…..because it’s just so, so important.
 Here’s some of what I’m doing and saying to my kids and to myself until we move toward that level of acceptance.

 Know your audience.
 Our kids are different ages, different abilities.
 What I am telling Kevin is much different than what I am telling Brian.
 And that is much different than what I am saying to my adult friends.
 I know that Brian develops anxiety over certain things, so I have to keep that in check.

 We won’t always feel this way.
 I am explaining, in appropriate terms, that life is a series of cycles, ups and downs, happy times and times of extreme disappointment.
 But feelings come and go.
 Just because we have these intense feelings right now, they will fade.